Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-The proof of this uses the Kuratowski-Ulam method introduced in the proofs of Theorems 12.1 and 13.1 in \cite{KM}.
+The proof of this is entirely contained in \cref{section_finite gen modulo meager} and can be read independently from the rest of the paper.
+It uses the Kuratowski--Ulam method introduced in the proofs of Theorems 12.1 and 13.1 in \cite{KM}.
 This method was inspired by product forcing and its idea is as follows.
-Suppose we want to prove the existence of an object that satisfies a certain condition on a comeager set (in our case a finite partition).
-We give a parametrized construction of such objects $A_{\alpha}$, where the parameter $\alpha$ ranges over $2^{\N}$ or $\N^{\N}$ (or any other Polish space), and then try to show that for comeager many values of $\alpha$, $A_{\alpha}$ has the desired property $\Phi$ on a comeager set.
-In other words, we want to prove $\forall^* \alpha \forall^* x \Phi(\alpha, x)$, where $\forall^*$ means ``for comeager many''.
-Now the key point is that the Kuratowski-Ulam theorem allows us to switch the order of the quantifiers and prove $\forall^* x \forall^* \alpha \Phi(\alpha, x)$ instead.
-The latter is often an easier task since it allows one to work locally with fixed $x$.
+Suppose we want to prove the existence of an object $A$ that satisfies a certain condition on a comeager set (in our case a finite partition).
+We give a parametrized construction of such objects $A_{\alpha}$, where the parameter $\alpha$ ranges over $2^{\N}$ or $\N^{\N}$ (or any other Polish space), and then try to show that for comeager many values of the parameter $\alpha$, the object $A_{\alpha}$ has the desired property $\Phi$ on a comeager set.
+In other words, we want to prove

+where $\forall^*$ means ``for comeager many''.
+Now the key point is that the Kuratowski--Ulam theorem allows us to switch the order of the quantifiers and prove

+instead.
+The latter is often an easier task since it allows us to work locally with a fixed $x \in X$.